webclinic017/CookieFlutter-Django/README.rst

     :target: https://github.com/ambv/black
     :alt: Code style: black

-Powered by Cookiecutter, Octopod Spork is a framework for jumpstarting production-ready Django projects quickly.

 Overview
 ---------
-Octopod Spork is a spin off of Cookiecutter Django.
+CookieFlutter Django is a spin off of Cookiecutter Django.
 It is customized for my workflow and includes features such as gis tools, web scraping tools, data science tools, celery voulumes, and a flutter frontend.

 Usage (Backend)